irelandjoe/xdk-mqtt/documentation/xdk-onboarding.md

 ### WiFi credentials
  - Now let's introduce the credentials of the WiFi network:
- - On the folder of the project (left vertical window), go to the folder "inc" and double click on the file named "credentials.h"
+ - On the folder of the project (left vertical window), go to the folder "config" and double click on the file named "credentials.h"
  - Find the fields WLAN\_CONNECT\_WPA\_SSID and WLAN\_CONNECT\_WPA\_PASS.
 You may introduce the WiFi network and the password, as shown in the screenshot below:
     ![Credentials_wifi](assets/ScreenShot_2016-09-13_at_10.03.19.png)